- About Google Cloud Storage

 - How many times is my data replicated?

 - Your data is replicated in multiple data centers that are geographically distributed for greater availability.
-Your data is also replicated within each data center.

 - Where is my data stored?